-Ultrabooks tend to be better made and more elegantly designs than everyday laptops.
+Ultrabooks tend to be better made and have more elegant designs than everyday laptops.
 Asus pulled out the stops building the Zenbook UX301.

 Like most Ultrabooks it’s well engineered and nice looking.
 The metal lid has a distinct purple tint and a spiral pattern.
 There’s an Asus logo that lights up MacBook-style when the Zenbook is in use.

 That’s no accident.
 The MacBook Air is clearly Asus’ reference point.
-The Zenbook aspires to be the nearest Windows equivalent.
+The Zenbook aspires to be the nearest Windows equivalent to an Air.
 It gets close.

 High resolution Zenbook